markasoftware/i405-tunnel/README.md

 the actual data being tunnelled, so the attacker cannot determine that the traffic on hops 1 and 3 are correlated with any amount of statistical analysis.

-An attacker might be able to correlate the time between packets ("packet intervals") between hops 1 and 3.
-For example, if your tunnel sends a packet every 27 milliseconds, and the hop 3 packet intervals are always approximately multiples of 27ms, the attacker might know what's up.
-I405 has a robust "scheduling" protection against this attack, at the cost of latency.

 For more details on how to securely set up an Interstate Circuit, see docs/interstate-circuits.md

 ## Building and Testing